What is an Enhanced Annuity Rate?

 The annuity company might look at the type and stage of your cancer, for instance, while a person who has suffered multiple heart attacks will most likely get a higher rate than someone who has had a single heart attack.

 Although you will need to provide details of your condition, and may need a doctor’s report to support your claim, it’s unlikely that you’ll be required to go for a medical examination.

-The rate you are offered will depend on the state of your health and that of your spouse.
-If they are in good health the rate may be slightly lower, but it will still most likely be above the standard offer that would be available if you were both in good health.
+The rate offered will depend on the state of your health and that of your spouse.
+If, unlike you, they are in good health the rate may be slightly lower, but it will still most likely be above the standard offer that would be available if you were both in good health.

 Pension Adviser at Drewberry